 "The best in the world!"

-No to "modernisation!"
+No to the blurry "modernisation!"
 Preserve the golden standards of British Medicine

 "If it ain't broke, don't fix it"